Close

 Preoccupied children develop due to inconsistent parenting from emotionally unpredictable parents.
 As a result, these children develop anxiety about their relationship with their parents.
 Quite often, this means they do not believe they are worthy of love.

-When a child develops a preoccupied attachment style, they often develop hyperactivity, separation anxiety, explore their world less, and lack resiliency.
+When a child develops a preoccupied attachment style, they often develop hyperactivity, separation anxiety, explore their world less, and lack resiliency, all of which can hamper their ability to make friends in school or other settings.

 As a child grows, the way they approach relationships reflects Preoccupied Attachment.
 These children develop social skills that make them clingy or needy, which makes keeping friends challenging.